lajbel/stackedit/kaboom/doc/setup.md

 $  cd mygame
 ```

-This will create the directory `mygame` containing everything you need to start a Kaboom project, run `npm run dev` to start the development server, and edit `src/main.js` to develop your game.
+This will create the directory `mygame` containing everything you need to start a Kaboom project, run `npm run dev` to start the development server.
+Edit `src/main.js` to develop your game.

-to see all options, run
+To see all options, run

 ```sh